microsoft/WindowsAppSDK/specs/dragdrop-api/dragdrop-api.md

 # API Notes

 * `DragDropManager`: Initializes drag & drop environment to enable an application window to be set as a drop target.
-  * `GetForCurrentView`: Static method that constructs a `DragDropManager` for a Window/AppWindow app.
-  * `GetForHWND`: Static method that constructs a `DragDropManager` for a classic HWND-based windowing app.
+  * `GetForCurrentWindow`: Static method that constructs a `DragDropManager` which allows you to set the window as a drop target.
   * `TargetRequested`: Construct a `DropOperationTargetRequestedEventArgs` to provide a `IDropOperationTarget` implementation for your window.
   * ...
 * `DragInfo`